paenuth/loansiya-webapp1/README.md

-# Setup Instructions for LoanSiya All-in-1 Web App
+# Setup Instructions for LoanSiya IT Admin Web App

 ## Installation Steps